 Based on Figure 5, we subjectively divided perturbation members into two groups around a 15 m s-1 threshold: the seven members with strong surface winds (Group-W composed of p01, p02, p04, p05, p06, p07, and p10) and the three members with weak surface winds (Group-N composed of p03, p08, and p09).
-The general result of this grouping composite is not substantially sensitive to the threshold of 15 m s-1.Figure 6 shows the differences in potential temperature and wind speed at 1800 UTC between mean Group-W and mean Group-N across the Wasatch Front (see the cross-section path in Fig. 1).
+The results obtained from this composite are not substantially sensitive to the 15 m s-1 threshold used to define the group members.
+Figure 6 shows the differences in potential temperature and wind speed at 1800 UTC between mean Group-W and mean Group-N across the Wasatch Front (see the cross-section path in Fig. 1).
 Upstream of the Wasatch Mountains, the Group-W members have stronger easterly wind roughly 1 km above the surface with no substantive differences in stability between the two Groups.
 Of course, downstream of the Wasatch, the differences in stability and wind are substantial.
-The general result of this grouping composite is not substantially sensitive to the threshold of 15 m s-1.

-Time series of 10-m wind speeds sampled every 5 s within each ensemble member are shown in Fig. 7 for three locations: Centerville (where the strongest winds were observed), Ogden Peak (at the crest of the Wasatch), and Salt Lake International Airport (away from the downslope windstorm).
+Time series of 10-m wind speeds sampled every 5 s within each ensemble member are shown in Fig. 7 for three locations indicated in Fig. 1: Centerville (where the strongest winds were observed), Ogden Peak (at the crest of the Wasatch), and Salt Lake International Airport (away from the downslope windstorm).
 The strong surface winds associated with the downslope windstorm in the c00 member and the seven Group-W members are generated at Centerville (Fig. 7a).
 These winds start between 66 h (p06) and 76 h (p07) into the simulation, and cease between 72 h (p01) and 84 h (p06).
-This figure again highlights the agreement in the overall temporal signature and evolution between members for this windstorm, with the exception of the three outliers of Group-N. Three ensemble members (p04, p06, and p10) begin the windstorm before or close to the time it was observed at this location (0900 UTC, or 57 h into the simulation) and continue slightly beyond the observed cessation time.
+This figure highlights the agreement in the overall temporal signature and evolution between members for this windstorm, with the exception of the three outliers of Group-N. Three ensemble members (p04, p06, and p10) begin the windstorm before or close to the time it was observed at this location (0900 UTC, or 57 h into the simulation) and continue slightly beyond the observed cessation time.
 Three others (c00, p01, and p02) delay onset of the windstorm until after 1200 UTC, while the remaining two Group-W members delay onset until after 1500 UTC.

 The synoptic-scale flow evident in Fig. 4 for p04, p06, and p10 was favorable for crest-level easterly flow by 1200 UTC.
 Likewise, the simulated winds at Ogden Peak (Fig. 7b) for these three members were stronger sooner.
 However, differences in the magnitude of the cross-barrier flow between the ensemble members were generally small, implying less sensitivity of lee-side strong winds to crest level wind speed.
 This concurs with the composite differences shown in Fig. 6: crest-level differences in winds over the Wasatch Mountains (Fig. 7b) are smaller than wind differences upstream tens of kilometers.
 The chaotic wind-speed time series at Salt Lake City (Fig. 7c) located only 20 km from the region of strong downslope winds indicates how sensitive such mesoscale phenomena can be to local terrain features.